-Council staff operated with a limited framework of EJ knowledge and on a restricted timeline.
-As such, the timeline for the project was shorter than some experts may recommend is necessary for relationship building, resulting in limited relationship development and trust building with tribal and EJ community organizations and individual community members.
-Additionally, this work occurred within a setting of historical disenfranchisement and broken trust through CALFED's failed EJ process (see Shilling et al., 2009).
-These historic tensions came up in Council staff's initial discussions with EJ community groups in June 2021.
+During the development of this paper, Council staff operated with a limited framework of environmental justice knowledge and on a restricted timeline.
+As such, the timeline for developing this paper was shorter than some experts may recommend is necessary for relationship building, resulting in limited relationship development and trust building with tribal and environmental justice community organizations and individual community members.
+Additionally, this work occurred within a setting of historical disenfranchisement and broken trust through CALFED's failed environmental justice process (see Shilling et al., 2009).
+These historic tensions came up in Council staff's initial discussions with environmental justice community groups in June 2021.

 Additionally, staff requested input from organizations that are perpetually strapped for resources.
-Despite paying EJ expert group members for their time, community-based organizations are nearly always limited in the resources and staff capacity available to engage in government processes.
-State and federal agencies are often competing for the same community organizations' time, which was the case for the CBOs on the Council's EJ Expert Group.
+Despite paying environmental justice expert group members for their time, CBOs are nearly always limited in the resources and staff capacity available to engage in government processes.
+State and federal agencies are often competing for the same community organizations' time, which was the case for the CBOs on the Council's environmental justice expert group.

-Several limitations underlie this analysis.
-Primary data collection focused on the areas within and adjacent to the legal Delta boundaries, which are arbitrary in the context of EJ issues.
-This work does not represent a comprehensive assessment of EJ in the context of how the Delta influences the entire state.
-For example, it does not address EJ issues in communities in Southern California and the Bay Area receiving Delta water, communities at the Delta headwaters, and communities in the Central Valley who may be affected by Delta water management decision-making.
+Several limitations underlie the analyses done for this issue paper.
+Primary data collection focused on the areas within and adjacent to the legal Delta boundaries, which are arbitrary in the context of environmental justice issues.
+This work does not represent a comprehensive assessment of environmental justice in the context of how the Delta influences the entire state.
+For example, it does not address environmental justice issues in communities in Southern California and the Bay Area receiving Delta water, communities at the Delta headwaters, and communities in the Central Valley who may be affected by Delta water management decision-making.

-The COVID-19 pandemic added an additional layer of hardship to EJ organizations' ability to participate in interviews conducted in this process.
+The COVID-19 pandemic added an additional layer of hardship to environmental justice organizations' ability to participate in interviews conducted in this process.
 These are generally under-resourced and small-staffed organizations serving the communities that were disproportionately impacted by the pandemic.
 Despite postponing the interview research during two separate COVID spikes (winter 2021 and spring 2022) and conducting follow-up outreach, several organizations responded that they simply did not have time to participate despite their interest in the work.
 These organizations included groups that represent education, religious and faith-based, farmworkers, and LGBTQ+ communities.

 The recommendations included in this paper focus on actions that are within the Council's authority and control.
-The Council's authority is created in statute, and there are several intersectional EJ issues that stretch beyond the Council's authority and scope.
+The Council's authority is created in statute, and there are several intersectional environmental justice issues that stretch beyond the Council's authority and scope.
 The complex governance system of the Delta includes many levels of government (e.g., local, state, and federal) operating in the same geography, leading to differing and sometimes conflicting policy goals and priorities and varying expertise (Lubell et al., 2014).
-This presents an ongoing challenge (and opportunity) not unique to the Council for coordination and collaboration across agencies on EJ recommendations.
+This presents an ongoing challenge (and opportunity) not unique to the Council for coordination and collaboration across agencies on environmental justice recommendations.

-Additional challenges-well documented in EJ literature as common across government agency efforts to adopt EJ policies and plans-influenced the Council's process of developing recommendations from this paper.
+Additional challenges - well documented in environmental justice literature as common across government agency efforts to adopt environmental justice policies and plans - influenced the Council's process of developing recommendations from this paper.
 These included:

-- Limited data on environmental injustices, - The limits of analytical tools and approaches to reliably demonstrate a causal relationship between racism and oppression and the presence of environmental harms, - Limited budget, resources, and timelines allocated to conduct EJ work, - Agency staff and leadership having limited experience in truly implementing co-production processes with EJ communities, and - Agency staff and leadership lacking formal training in this subject matter (Buford, 2017; Cole, 1999; Harrison, 2014; Konisky, 2015).
+- Limited data on environmental injustices, - The limits of analytical tools and approaches to reliably demonstrate a causal relationship between racism and oppression and the presence of environmental harms, - Limited budget, resources, and timelines allocated to conduct environmental justice work, - Agency staff having limited experience in truly implementing co-production processes with environmental justice communities, and - Agency staff lacking formal training in this subject matter (Buford, 2017; Cole, 1999; Harrison, 2014; Konisky, 2015).